claremacrae/approvals_live_demo/demos/HelloApprovals/README.md

 ## first_test.cpp

-* Automated naming of output files
 * Reporter
     * Diff tool popping if there are differences to show
     * No diff tool popping up if test passes
 * Separation of test code and data
 * Namespace ApprovalTests
+* Automated naming of output files
+    * approved.txt
+    * received.txt